Macawls/blog/content/post/Alienation/index.md

 I feel like its slowly killing me from the inside.
 Everyone else seems so... relaxed.
 Like there's just no care in the world.
 Why can't I feel like that?
 Why am I constantly pushing and pushing and pushing.
 I feel like I can't relate to anyone anymore.
 I feel like there's just.... something deep down thats completely off.

+## Clarifications
+I wanna emphasize that I don't think I'm "above" others in any way.
+I'm not self-absorbed or yearning for social acceptance.
+I just, suddenly feel a disconnect.